Xin Wen / 温鑫

 NeurIPS 2022 Scholar Award Oct.
 2022

-Shanghai Outstanding Graduates June 2021
+Outstanding Graduates of Shanghai June 2021

 2nd place in the ECCV 2020 Workshop VIPriors Image Classification Challenge July 2020